These Crystals Might Be The Most Necessary

-If Spencer Pratt has taught us anything, it's that no matter how pretty a crystal may be, it's how you use them that counts.
+If we've taught you anything, it's that no matter how pretty a crystal may be, it's how you use them that counts.
 That's especially true when it comes to protective crystals, a wide range of stones believed to absorb negative energy and keep the user safe from bad vibes.

 Advertisement